2012 THUNDER BEAST TEAM CHALLENGE

 - Unknown, various, and non-standard target sizes

 - Almost all targetry will be reactive armor steel plate

 - Round count (minimums): Long-range rifle: approx 110, primary carbine 220, secondary carbine (rifle shooter), 120.
 These account for average number of rounds required by an average good team to engage all targets.
 If you may need to shoot extra to make up for misses, bring more ammo.

 - Cost: $585 per team.

-Our match staff has a proven track record of running leading-edge, safe, and fair practical/field matches for over ten years.
-Zak Smith is the match director, and Jimmy Holdsworth and Ray Sanchez are Assistant Match Directors.
+Our match staff has a proven track record of running leading-edge, safe, and fair practical/field matches.
+Zak Smith is the match director and Ray Sanchez is the Assistant Match Director.
 The Thunder Beast Training Group instructor cadre is providing assistance with match labor and range-officer duties.

 VENUEThe THUNDER BEAST TEAM CHALLENGE will be held at the Blue Steel Ranch [BSR], also known as the site of the Steel Safari match.
 The BSR is located very near to Logan, NM.
 It is a private ranch turned shooting range, with some of the best geography for field shooting available anywhere.

 TEAM MEMBER 1 - LONG-RANGE RIFLE SHOOTER

 Team member 1 uses a Long-Range Rifle on the long field stages and the night stages, and a "Tactical Division" carbine on the gully assault stages.

 Team member 2 uses a "Tactical Division" carbine on all stages.